sahid/uosp/README.md

+# Ubuntu OpenStack Packaging (uosp)

-# Collection of commands helping managing Ubuntu OpenStack packages.
+Collection of commands helping managing Ubuntu OpenStack packages.

 ## Important considerations

-Most of them are actually wrapper until to write everything in pure Rust. *You may need to install lot of dependencies.*
+Most of them are actually wrapper until to write everything in pure Rust. *You may need to install dependencies.*

 see: debian/control